 AMANDA: That would be fun.

-so for those that maybe don't know who you are or don't know about you, how'd you get your start in the industry and what are you currently doing?
+SAMANTHA: We are talking getting your start in the industry.
+So for those that maybe don't know who you are or don't know about you, how did you get your start in the industry and what are you currently doing?

 AMANDA: Oh, gosh.
-Do you want the long story.
-The short story,
+Do you want the long story or the short story?

-I was part of a really great studio. it was owned by my mentor, national finalist, Brianne Hill, and she really got me into the business and was a great mentor for me.
-And.
+I was part of a really great studio.
+It was owned by my mentor, national finalist, Brianne Hill, and she really got me into the business and was a great mentor for me.
 Without having that guidance in the early stages of ballroom dancing, I don't think I would've ever let it become a career.
-I later did, after I graduated high school, I turned professional and joined their studio.
-I was an intern. and.
-Became a teacher who was trained. and I then it got into selling dresses.
-I got, I started working for Dierdre of London and later worked for Doré who I was sponsored by both. and we, I got the travel, I got to travel all over the place, and I met some of my pro partners doing that.
+After I graduated high school, I turned professional and joined their studio.
+I was an intern, and became a teacher who was trained, and then i got into selling dresses.
+I started working for Dierdre of London and later worked for Doré, and I was sponsored by both.
+I got to travel all over the place, and I met some of my pro partners doing that.

-I competed with various partners, and before meeting my long time partner, Andrew Pueschel, which brought me out to Pittsburgh, which I was only going to stay a year or two in.
-And...
+I competed with various partners before meeting my long time partner, Andrew Pueschel, which brought me out to Pittsburgh.
+I was only going to stay a year or two in Pittsburgh.

 SAMANTHA: I hear that.

 AMANDA: And here I am 12 years later.
-So, yeah, it's been, it's been quite a ride, but that's actually how I got my start in the industry and teaching, so that's
+So, yeah, it's been quite a ride, but that's actually how I got my start in the industry and in teaching.

-SAMANTHA: awesome.
-That's awesome.
-So you've been dancing for,
+SAMANTHA: That's awesome.
+So you've been dancing for?

 AMANDA: Oh, wow.
 Yes.
-Professionally, it's, many years. at least, I turned, professional in, 2004.
-So I've been, been at this for a while.
-My whole adult life has been been.
-Something in dancing.
+Professionally, it's many years.
+I turned professional in 2004.
+So I've been at this for a while.
+My whole adult life has been something in dancing.

 SAMANTHA: That's awesome though.
-That means that you really found kind of your niche and you found what, what makes you happy in life.
-Hopefully
+That means that you really found kind of your niche and you found what makes you happy in life.
+Hopefully.